Elementary School Handbooks

 After School

 On Tuesdays through Thursdays there are after school late buses that leave the building between 3:40 and 3:45.
-This additional afternoon time provides students with opportunities to stay for such things as Drama Club, intramurals, Art Club, Student Council, K-Kids and homework assistance.
+This additional afternoon time provides students with opportunities to stay for such things as Drama Club, intramurals, Art Club, Student Council, and homework assistance.

 Art